 Lena is an active member of the local and Syrian communities.
 She has organised many social and fund-raising events and has raised awareness about the Syrian conflict and the plight of the Syrian people.
 Lena has volunteered to help Syrian refugees when they first arrive to Nottingham.
 She is still active in giving help and support to the local Syrian community as and when needed.
 As a founding member of Nottingham Women's Voices, Lena is also an active ambassador in the Trust Building Forum.
 She is part of the Difficult Conversation Project in Nottingham, which is funded by Nottingham City Council.
 She is a keen advocate for social justice, women's right issues and all that promotes community understanding and cohesion.

-After graduating from Strathclyde University, I started volunteering for different local charities by organising fundraising events and helping improve community engagement.
-I am currently the managing director of Wipe The Tears which is a Scottish registered charity that works with children and orphans in Scotland, turkey and Syria.
-We aim to support vulnerable children physically, socially and psychologically.
-I am passionate about helping rebuild the lives of children and those affected by crises worldwide.
-I have a special focus in helping children affected by psychological trauma as a result of the war.
-Alongside my volunteering role, I am also a community pharmacist who trained at the Royal Hospital for Sick children in Glasgow and that’s where my interest in helping children stemmed from.
-I am also a medical student at Leeds University.
+charities.
+She focused on organising fundraising events and striving to improve community engagement.
+Amama is currently the managing director of Wipe the Tears, a Scottish registered charity.
+Wipe the Tears works with children and orphans in Scotland, Turkey and Syria.
+The charity aims to support vulnerable children physically, socially and psychologically.
+Amama is passionate about helping to rebuild the lives of children and those affected by crises, worldwide.
+She is especially motivated to help children suffering from psychological trauma as a result of war.
+Alongside her volunteering role, Amama is a community pharmacist who trained at the Royal Hospital for Sick Children, Glasgow.
+It was from this training that Amama’s deep motivation to help children stemmed.
+Alongside all her volunteer and pharmaceutical work, she is a medical student at Leeds University.

-Katie-Lee is from Galway, Rep. of Ireland and has volunteered as the coordinator for SCAN UK since August 2019.
-She combined this with her role as Programs Manager for Collective Aid, a grassroots NGO present in Serbia, Bosnia and France.
-Her team provides material aid to refugees, displaced and migrating people stranded in the region.
-While also working with human rights observation groups, youth services and local activists on the UK/EU border.
-Her private sector background is in international operations management and logistics.
-In 2018 she was a Monitoring Officer at Bab al-Hawa and Bab al-Salama for the UN Monitoring Mechanism for Syria (as part of the 2165/2504 UNSC resolution).
-Before this she worked with other grassroots NGOs providing emergency food assistance, material aid and building free shops in camps in France, Greece and Serbia.
+Katie-Lee is from Ireland and has volunteered as the coordinator for SCAN UK since August 2019.
+Until June 2020 she combined her role with the network whilst also serving as a program manager in Calais.
+Working as part of Collective Aid, an organisation providing material aid to refugees stranded and destitute on the EU/UK border.
+Since then she has been based in the UK, coordinating SCAN UK’s project with Danish Refugee Council on Syrian Diaspora Dialogue in the UK.
+In 2018 she was a Monitoring Officer for the UN Monitoring Mechanism for Syria.
+From 2016 she has volunteered with various grassroots NGOs providing emergency food assistance, material aid and building free shops inside refugee camps in France, Greece and Serbia.
+Her private sector background is in international operations and logistics.
 She was trained in mass grave excavation and post-excavation analysis whilst working as an archaeologist.
-Katie-Lee holds an MA in Human Biogeography, (Universiteit Leiden) and a BSc.
-(Hons) in Science, specialisation Applied Archaeology (Sligo Institute of Technology).
-She speaks Dutch, French (intermediate) and is taking online classes in Arabic.
+Katie-Lee holds an MA in Human Biogeography, (Universiteit Leiden).

 Nizam-Alddin holds a bachelor’s degree in politics, Faculty of Art, from Leeds Metropolitan University.
 His dissertation explored the extent to which the Justice and Development Party contributed to the consolidation of secular democracy in Turkey.
 He is a member of the volunteer council of the British Red Cross.
 He works voluntarily as a refugee service caseworker.
 As a caseworker, Nizam-Alddin assists newly arrived destitute refugees and is responsible for carrying out individual needs assessments.
 Nizam-Alddin was one of the observers for Iraqi Parliamentary elections year 2010 in Manchester.